vykupayu/de-fi_risk/README.md

-This is a group project by @vykupayu and @Metolkin focused on building a DeFi risk engine using Python.
+This is a group project by @vykupayu and @Mykyta-Metolkin focused on building a DeFi risk engine using Python.

+The theoretical financial basis for the analysis is described in https://github.com/Mykyta-Metolkin/Asset-Management-For-DeFI

 This first version uses Bayesian regression combined with VaR and Sharpe ratio to assess stETH risk factors.